medium filters: Materials, Standards & Applications

 Advantages of Depth Filters

-Depth filters offer high dirt-holding capacity and can handle varying flow rates, making them suitable for diverse applications in water treatment and industrial processes.
+- Suitable for diverse applications in water treatment and industrial processes.

-What is used as a filter medium in strainers?
+What is Used as a filter medium in Strainers?

 Common Filter Mediums